ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

 {: #vector-search-elasticsearch-similarity}
 {: step}

-It's worth pointing out that what you have built is more of an image similarity search than a bird (or car) similarity search.
-In other words, the vector search algorithm is analysing the whole image and looking for matches.
-So an image of a warbler sitting on a tree branch might be more similar to an image of a tree sparrow sitting on a tree branch than to an image of a warbler in flight.
-Nevertheless, it is a powerful tool to make relationships between objects that (until recently) were difficult, if not impossible, to make.
+What you have built is more of an image similarity search than a bird (or car) similarity search.
+The vector search algorithm is analyzing the whole image and looking for matches.
+An image of a warbler sitting on a tree branch might be more similar to an image of a tree sparrow sitting on a tree branch than to an image of a warbler in flight.
+Nevertheless, it is a powerful tool to make relationships between objects that (until recently) were difficult, if not impossible.

 ## Tear down your infrastructure
 {: #vector-search-elasticsearch-tear-down}